jexxa-projects/JexxaTutorials/README.md

 ## General notes

 All tutorials focus on the usage of Jexxa.
 Therefore, the business logic in these tutorials is without any special meaning.
-Nevertheless, we tried to find typical scenarios of business applications that can be easily mapped to our own applications.
+Nevertheless, we tried to find typical scenarios of business applications that can be easily mapped to other applications.

-Finally, we assume that you have a basic understanding of:
+In these tutorials we assume that you have a basic understanding of:
 * Writing Java code and build your programs using maven.

-* A general understanding of the used technology stacks such as a messaging system or a database.
+* First experience in the use of a database and message bus.

-* A general understanding of [ports and adapters](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/).
+* An initial idea of ports and adapters architecture as described [here](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/).

 * All tutorials run by default without any additional infrastructure services such as JMS or a database.